Your First Semester at SMCM: Core Seminars

 Transfer students (defined as students with more than 24 credits) are required to take CORE 301 during their first semester at SMCM.

-While seminars vary by topic, each one focuses on the fundamental liberal arts skills students will use throughout their years at St. Mary’s, no matter what their major is.
+While seminars vary by topic, each one focuses on the fundamental liberal arts skills students will use throughout their years at St. Mary’s College, no matter what their major is.
 These skills include:

 - Critical Thinking: Critical thinking occurs when we ask questions about what we know.
 Seminar students practice their critical thinking skills by considering texts and contexts, and by evaluating the consistency, coherence, importance, and originality of ideas.